Libertyville District 70

 Libertyville District 70 is located in Libertyville, Illinois, about 35 miles north of Chicago in the suburbs.

 The district includes four elementary schools and one middle school.
 The elementary schools run from kindergarten through fifth grade, while the middle school consists of sixth, seventh and eighth grades.

 The district school year runs from mid- to late-August through early- to mid-June.
 District 70 is on the trimester system, uses parent-teacher conferences and also allows for student-led parent/teacher conferences.

 The district superintendent is Mrs. Rebecca Jenkins, who was hired by the Board of Education and began in the top slot on April 1, 2022.
 Before becoming superintendent, she was deputy superintendent for both Lake Forest District 67 and Lake Forest High School District 115.
 Before working in central office administration, Jenkins was a middle school principal for nine years in Aptakisic-Tripp Elementary School District 102 in Buffalo Grove.
 Il.
 She also worked as an assistant principal for an elementary school in D102 for two years.
 During her first five years in education, Jenkins, known for her collaborative style, was an elementary teacher in Northbrook, Grayslake, and Gurnee.

-For the 2021-22 school year in Illinois Assessment of Readiness (IAR), students in third through eighth grade, 59 percent scored in the meet or exceeded standards in English/Arts while 51 percent scored in the meet or exceeded standards in math.
-IAR scores were suspended in the 2020-21 year due to the pandemic.
-For the 2019-20 school year, students in third through eighth grade, 67 percent scored in the meet or exceeded standards in English/Arts while 65 percent scored in the meet or exceeded standards in math.
-The scores were the same for both categories for the 2018-19 school year.
+For the 2024-25 school year (Spring 2025 testing), the Illinois State Board of Education (ISBE) updated the scoring and performance levels for the Illinois Assessment of Readiness (IAR) in English Language Arts (ELA) and Mathematics to better align with college and career readiness standards.
+In 2024-25 school year on the Illinois Assessment of Readiness (IAR), students in third through eighth grade, 79 percent of students met or exceeded standards in English/Arts while 65 percent of students met or exceeded standards in math.
+On the 2024-25 Illinois Science Assessment (ISA), administered to students in grades 5 and 8, 77 percent of students met or exceeded standards.

 This is a high-achieving school district with very involved parents.
 More than 80 percent of the teachers have master's degrees. (see ref. below, also see d70schools.org, school report card for more information.)
-All classes are taught by Highly Qualified Teachers.
-The district schools have always made AYP.

 All District 70 schools have been awarded the National Blue Ribbon of Excellence Award from the U.S. Dept. of Education, with several of the schools earning the award twice.
 The coveted National Blue Ribbon School award affirms the hard work of students, educators, families, and communities in creating safe and welcoming schools where students master challenging and engaging content.
 (Ref.
 U.S. Dept. of Education National Blue Ribbon Schools Program.)